mhamzafaisal1/project-mirror/chitrac-api/docs/api.md

 {
-	"code":3,						Unique ID code for status type "name":"Stop"					Name for the current status type
+	"code":3,						Unique ID code for status type "name":"Stop"					Name for the current status type "color":"Red"					Color for Softrol to use for displaying this status },
-},
 "timeOnTask":360,					Time on task in seconds for machine "totalCount":216,					Total piece count for machine